Deploying a Docker Image from Docker Hub

 tag for your image, but you can use any tag here.

-You also need to provide a descriptive name for your web server service.
+You also may provide a descriptive name for your web server service, if the default name isn't suitable.

-Right now, this is a manual process, but we will want to automate this.
+Right now, this is a manual process, but you may want to automate this.
 After a successful build that pushes a new image to Docker Hub, your build pipeline would trigger a deployment with Flightcontrol.

 Automating the Deployment Process